GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 ## Discription

-SimpleCMS E.S is an android application which is cable to mimics the functionality of Google Earth Studio and export files in .esp format.
+SimpleCMS E.S is an android application which is able to mimics the functionality of Google Earth Studio and export files in .esp format.
 After exporting file it also save it locally under application specific folder.

 *This application have following features*